-Applicants of the Program may contest any determinations or denials based on Program policy.
+Applicants to the Program may contest any determination based on Program policy.
 However, an applicant may not challenge a federal statutory requirement.
 Applicants have the right to request a Program-based Reconsideration with the Program or request an Administrative Review directly with PRDOH, as stated below.
 If the Applicant fails to contest a determination within the time allotted, the inaction will be deemed as an acceptance of the determination.